 Completion time to make this meal is approximately 15 to 20 minutes.

 I precooked a large chicken breast the day before and put it in a sealed container in the fridge.
-The next day I only sliced half the chicken breast and laid it on a small salad - that of course can be of your choice and design.
+The next day I only sliced half the chicken breast laying it on a small salad - that of course can be of your choice and design.

-Every time you purchase food at your local supermarket if it's packaged in a box, can or a bag chances are very high additives have been added.
+Every time you purchase food at your local supermarket if it's packaged in a box, can or a bag, chances are high, additives have been added.